keboola/connection-docs/overview/tutorial/load/database.md

 ---
-title: Part 1c - Loading Data with Database Extractor
+title: Part 1c - Loading Data with MySQL Extractor
 permalink: /overview/tutorial/load/database/
 ---

-So far, you have learned to load data into KBC either [manually](/overview/tutorial/load/), or via a [GoogleDrive extractor](/overview/tutorial/load/googledrive/).
+So far, you have learned to load data into KBC [manually](/overview/tutorial/load/), and via a [GoogleDrive extractor](/overview/tutorial/load/googledrive/).
-Let's load data from an external database with the help of the Database extractor now.
+Let's now load data from an external database with the help of the MySQL extractor.

-We will use our own sample MySQL database, so don't worry about getting database credentials from anyone.
+We will use our own sample MySQL database, so do not worry about having to get database credentials from anyone.

-## Configure the Database Extractor
+## Configure MySQL Extractor
 Start by going into the **Extractors** section of KBC and create a new extractor.

 {: .image-popup}
 ![Screenshot - Create a new Extractor](/overview/tutorial/load/extractor-intro-2.png)

-Select **MySQL Extractor** (use the search feature to find it quickly).
+Find **MySQL**.
+You can use the search feature to find it quickly.

 {: .image-popup}
 ![Screenshot - Create a new Database Extractor](/overview/tutorial/load/extractor-intro-3.png)

-Similarly to the [GoogleDrive extractor](/overview/tutorial/load/googledrive/), the database extractor can have multiple configurations.
-As each configuration represents a single database connection, we'll only need one configuration.
+Similarly to the [GoogleDrive extractor](/overview/tutorial/load/googledrive/), the MySQL extractor can have multiple configurations.
+As each configuration represents a single database connection, we only need one configuration.
 Continue with **Create New Configuration**.

 {: .image-popup}